xinghaochen/pointnet.caffe/README.md

 This repository contains caffe implementation of PointNet, which is described in:

-PointNet: Deep Learning on Point Sets for 3D Classification and Segmentation\
+PointNet: Deep Learning on Point Sets for 3D Classification and Segmentation,\
-Oral Presentation, CVPR 2017\
+CVPR 2017, Oral,\
 Charles R. Qi*, Hao Su*, Kaichun Mo, and Leonidas J. Guibas (*: equal contribution)

 ## Dependencies